kwasichrappah/Indian_start-up_venture_investment_data_analysis/README.md

 3. Which cities have the highest number of startups and at what levels?
 4. Which startup venture is green?
 5. How many years have these startups been in existence and how many fundings have they recieved?
+6. What are the levels of funding the startups are receiving?

 ## Stages of Startup Funding
 - Pre-seeding Stage : High risk;low funding less than $100,000;Minimum Viable Product yet to be created